Signed Into Law

 Which agencies enforce HB2524?

-HB2524 is enforced by Texas Civil Courts and Private Attorneys (granted authority to enforce orders in their own name).
+HB2524 is enforced by Private Attorneys (granted authority to enforce orders in their own name) and Texas Civil Courts.

 Q

-The compliance urgency for HB2524 is rated as "moderate".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for HB2524 is rated as "moderate".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q